Never worry about downloading, modifying, or uploading CSV files again

 Verifying data in each individual row of a lead list CSV file is too time-consuming to be feasible, especially for lists that have literally thousands of individual leads.
 As a result, this time-consuming task disrupts the schedule of sales ops professionals, who then become a bottleneck in the sales process as other sales team members have to wait for updated lead info to be ready to work on in CRM.

-Use the Tray platform to build a workflow that accepts submitted CSV files via email, then uses the CSV Processor to verify the data in each salesperson’s CSV file, row-by-row.
+Use the Tray platform to build a workflow that accepts submitted CSV files via email, then uses the CSV helpers to verify the data in each salesperson’s CSV file, row-by-row.
 In the case of any missing lead information, the workflow can sync up the missing info by pulling it from that contact’s entry in CRM (in this case, Salesforce).